 Sexuality is part of every person's life, no matter what the age.
-As your child grows and develops, she may giggle with friends about "private parts," share "dirty" jokes, and scan through dictionaries looking up taboo words.
+As your child grows and develops, they may giggle with friends about "private parts," share "dirty" jokes and scan through dictionaries looking up taboo words.

+Keep your cool.
 Try not to appear overly embarrassed or serious about the matter.

-See if your child wants or needs to know more.
+Check if your child wants or needs to know more.
 Follow up your answers with, "Does that answer your question?"

 Listen to your child's responses and reactions.

-Be prepared to repeat yourself.
+Be patient and prepared to repeat yourself if needed.

-If you are uneasy talking about sex or answering certain questions, be honest about that too.
-Consider asking a relative, close family friend, or your pediatrician to help talk to your child.
+If you are uneasy talking about sex or answering certain questions, be honest about that, too.
+Consider asking a relative, close family friend or your pediatrician to help talk to your child.

-"How did I get in your tummy?"
+How did I get in your tummy?"

 "Where was I before I got in your tummy?"

 "How did I get out?"